DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### -a \<command\>, --app \<command\>

-Executes the specified shell command before tests are started.
-Use it to set up the application you need to test.
+Executes the specified shell command before tests start.
+Use it to set up the tested application.

-An application is automatically terminated after tests are finished.
+An application is terminated after tests finish.

 ```sh
 testcafe chrome my-tests --app "node server.js"
 ```

-> TestCafe adds `node_modules/.bin` to `PATH` so that you can use the binaries the locally installed dependencies provide without prefixes.
+> TestCafe adds `node_modules/.bin` to `PATH`.
+You can omit prefixes when you use binaries the locally installed dependencies provide.

 Use the [--app-init-delay](#--app-init-delay-ms) option to specify the amount of time allowed for this command to initialize the tested application.